zaps166/QMPlay2/README.md

 #QMPlay2 - QT Media Player 2

->QMPlay2 is a video player, it can plays all formats and stream supported by ffmpeg and libmodplug (including J2B).
-It has integrated Youtube browser.
+>QMPlay2 is a video and audio player.
+It can play all formats supported by ffmpeg, libmodplug (including J2B and SFX).
+It also supports Audio CD, raw files and Rayman 2 music.
+It contains YouTube and Prostopleer browser.

 ##Compilation and instalation